vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_3/mesh_buffers.md

 		VMA_MEMORY_USAGE_GPU_ONLY);

 ```
+Add it to VulkanEngine class declaration too.

 The function will take a std::span of integers for its indices, and of Vertex for vertices.
 A span is a pointer + size pair.
 You can convert from C style arrays or std::vector into it, so its great to use here to avoid data copies.

 First we do is to calculate how big the buffers need to be.
 Then, we create our buffers on GPU-only memory.

  On the vertex buffer we use these Usage flags:
- `VK_BUFFER_USAGE_STORAGE_BUFFER_BIT` because its a SSBO, `VK_BUFFER_USAGE_TRANSFER_DST_BIT` because we will do buffer transfer to it, and `VK_BUFFER_USAGE_SHADER_DEVICE_ADDRESS_BIT` because will be taking its adress.
+ `VK_BUFFER_USAGE_STORAGE_BUFFER_BIT` because its a SSBO, and `VK_BUFFER_USAGE_SHADER_DEVICE_ADDRESS_BIT` because will be taking its adress.

  On the index buffer we use `VK_BUFFER_USAGE_INDEX_BUFFER_BIT` to signal that we are going to be using that buffer for indexed draws.

+ We also have `VK_BUFFER_USAGE_TRANSFER_DST_BIT` on both buffers as we will be doing memory copy commands to them.

  To take the buffer address, we need to call `vkGetBufferDeviceAddress`, giving it the VkBuffer we want to do that on.
 Once we have the VkDeviceAddress, we can do pointer math with it if we want, which is useful if we are sub-allocating from a bigger buffer.